 That double was a big boost for Haslingden – but it is reigning champions Lowerhouse who are out in front of the chasing pack.

 They made it 18 home wins on the trot in the league with a crushing success over Nelson at Liverpool Road.

-Ben Heap (54), Johnny Martin (60) and pro Francois Haasbroek (67) piled on the runs as they posted 232-5 from their 50 overs before Jonathan Finch got stuck into his old Seedhill team-mates with the ball.
+Ben Heap (54), Johnny Martin (60) and pro Francois Haasbroek (67) piled on the runs as they posted 232-5 from their 50 overs before Jonathan Finch got stuck into his old Seedhill team-mates with

 Only skipper Neil Thompson (31) offered much in the way of runs for Nelson as Finch claimed 7-33 as the Seedhillites were hustled out for just 76.

 The Rawtenstall versus Ramsbottom game was over by 3.50pm after Jonathan Fielding claimed 7-20 from 15 overs at Bacup Road.